Table of Contents

 What is a No Ball in Cricket?

-A no ball in cricket is an illegal delivery provided by the bowler.
+A no ball is an illegal delivery provided by the bowler.
 Most methods of dismissal, including the most common three – bowled, LBW and caught – do not apply in the event of a no ball being called.

 How Many No Balls are there in Cricket?